 Mean score of companies in the Computer Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Dell Technologies reported total greenhouse gas emissions of approximately 49,385,000 kg CO2e, with 626,000 kg CO2e from Scope 1 and 445,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its value chain by FY2051.
-Dell has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50% by FY2031 from a FY2020 baseline.
+In 2023, Dell Technologies reported total greenhouse gas emissions of approximately 49,385,000 kg CO2e, with emissions distributed across various scopes: 626,000 kg CO2e for Scope 1, 445,000 kg CO2e for Scope 2 (market-based), and about 48,314,000 kg CO2e for Scope 3.
+The company has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across all scopes by 2051.
+Dell has established near-term targets to reduce its absolute Scope 1 and 2 emissions by 50% by 2030, using a baseline from the fiscal year 2020.
 Additionally, it aims to cut Scope 3 emissions from purchased goods and services by 45% and from the use of sold products by 30% within the same timeframe.
-Long-term, Dell plans to reduce Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% by FY2051.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Dell's commitment to addressing climate change and reducing its carbon footprint.
+Long-term goals include a 90% reduction in Scope 1, 2, and 3 emissions by 2051.
+These commitments align with industry standards for climate action, reflecting Dell's dedication to sustainability and its role in mitigating climate change.
+The company is a member of the Science Based Targets initiative (SBTi), reinforcing its commitment to science-based emissions reduction strategies.

 Access structured emissions data, company-specific emission factors, and source documents